gjg1976/PUSTester/README.md

 Just run the setup.exe in folder
 ##### \PUSTesterSetup\Release\
-or compile the program for yourself in Visual Studio 2019
+or compile the program for yourself using Visual Studio 2019